Health Services and Outcomes Research

 Related news stories:

 Tranexamic acid in patients with hip fractures

 Tranexamic acid — a blood clotting agent — is considered a safe and effective treatment for use during elective total joint replacement (arthroplasty).
 This study looked at patients with hip fractures who required hip replacement but were at high risk for thrombotic complications or mortality.
 It aimed to assess whether giving them tranexamic acid affected their risk levels.

 The program team reviewed 1,066 propensity-matched high-risk patients who had hip replacements for displaced femoral neck fractures.
 The team found that patients who received tranexamic acid did not have an increased risk of mortality, deep venous thrombosis, pulmonary embolism, myocardial infarction or stroke compared with those who did not receive it.

 This project was led by Aaron C. Spaulding, Ph.D., with analysis by Shalmali R. Borkar, M.P.H.

 Platelet rich plasma for wound care in the Medicare population

-Through a systematic review and meta-analyses funded by the Agency for Healthcare Research and Quality and the Centers for Medicare and Medicaid Services (CMS), the Health Services and Outcomes Research Program team collaborated with the Mayo Clinic Department of Pain Medicine and the Center for Regenerative Medicine to evaluate the effectiveness of using patients' own (autologous) platelet-rich plasma in individuals with lower extremity diabetic ulcers, lower extremity venous ulcers or pressure ulcers.
+Through a systematic review and meta-analyses funded by the Agency for Healthcare Research and Quality and the Centers for Medicare and Medicaid Services (CMS), the Health Services and Outcomes Research Program team collaborated with the Mayo Clinic Department of Pain Medicine and the Center for Regenerative Medicine (now the Center for Regenerative Biotherapeutics) to evaluate the effectiveness of using patients' own (autologous) platelet-rich plasma in individuals with lower extremity diabetic ulcers, lower extremity venous ulcers or pressure ulcers.

 The team found that this plasma increases complete wound healing, shortens healing time and reduces wound size in people with lower extremity diabetic ulcers.